 If you are a contributor to Well Aware, you can be assured that your donation is still providing water.
 Our proven sustainability model guarantees that our water systems will continue to work for decades, with exponential impact from project planning and partner contributions.

 Well Aware has delivered clean water to more than 100,000 people in the past five years.
 We combine community involvement, strategic non-governmental organization partnerships, technical expertise, and impact measurement to create sustainable solutions that drive economic development and nurture self-sufficient communities.
-Well Aware is also the most efficient water charity from a financial standpoint, with the ability to provide water to one individual for decades for only $10.
+Well Aware is also the most efficient water charity from a financial standpoint, with the ability to provide water to one individual for 30 years for only $10.

 We pay close attention to what our communities tell us, to what is working and what has not.
 Since we are involved with the project process from beginning to end— from research, to funding, organizing, planning, implementation, and follow up—we are in the best position to execute realistic solutions and evaluate true results.